Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Thermal state on local region for the generating functional

 is analytic in the strip $\text{Im} t \in (0,\beta)$ and continuous at the boundaries and if

 If the $C^*-$algebra $\mathfrak{A}$ is generated by a field, similar relations holds for the $n-$point functions computed in the state $\omega$.
-In the case of $*-$algebras, the KMS condition given above needs to be amended with some of these relations.
+In the case of $*-$algebras, the KMS condition given above can be given in terms of suitable relations satisfied by the $n-$point functions.
 Further details can be found e.g. in Definition 1 in \cite{FL} to which we refer for a complete definition in the $*-$algebraic case.
 For free fields, the free time evolution is described by the $*-$automorphisms which implements the time translation and thus it is constructed in the following way